-I just discovered that you can watch full episodes of Bob Ross on Youtube. (trailer below) So you know where’ll I’ll be.
+I just came up with the best use of pork rinds yet.
+I also just discovered that you can watch full episodes of Bob Ross on Youtube. (trailer below) So you know where’ll I’ll be.

 There is nothing so calming as a Bob Ross painting lesson.

 He died in 1995, but his legacy only got stronger with the advent of the Internet.
 I find his voice absolutely mesmerizing.
 He was a good example of someone living his truth.
 And his truth involved lots of happy little trees.

 I guess you could say that I’m living my own truth too.

 And that truth is finding yummy low carb and keto snacks.
 Snacks are key to staying on a low carb diet, in my experience.
 If you don’t have something handy to nibble on when you are feeling peckish, then there is always the temptation to go off the diet.
 But you must RESIST!

 Today’s recipe should do the trick.

 It might sound a little bit kooky at first, covering pork rinds with chocolate, but hear me out.
 For awhile now, I’ve been eating pork rinds covered in sugar free sweetener and cinnamon.
 I was snacking on them the other day when a thought occurred to me: PORK RINDS + CHOCOLATE.
 So I gave it a try and it was absolutely delicious.
 It’s the perfect blend of salt, fat and sweetness.
 What a happy accident!

 It’s just like Bob Ross says, “We don’t make mistakes- we just have happy accidents.”

 You can only improve sweetened pork rinds one way, and that is by covering them in yummy chocolate.